 Mr. M. Levi obtained the first patent for paving brick roads during the 1870s.
 Shortly thereafter, thousands of brickmaking companies opened their doors to keep up with the new demand for covering streets all across America.
 Toward the mid-1900s, asphalt roads became increasingly more common, resulting in many brick streets being covered over or replaced.
-Over the past decade or so, there has been a growing movement to consider brick again.
-Here are a few notable cities that have taken measures to build new streets or restore existing ones.
+Over the past decade or so, there has been a growing movement to consider the advantages of brick streets.
+Here are a few notable cities with brick streets that have taken measures to build new streets or restore existing ones.

 Atlanta, Georgia: Flood Control

 The city of Atlanta, Georgia is one of the latest ones to utilize brick streets.
 In 2015, more than six miles of streets near Turner Field were torn up and replaced with red Georgia brick.
 The Atlanta Department of Watershed Management came up with the idea as part of its overall plan to control flooding.
 The streets in question contain a layer of filtration rock with loosely-spaced bricks over top, allowing for better drainage than asphalt would.

 The brick paving method used in Atlanta is actually nothing new, as it dates back to the Roman Empire.
 Similar projects have also been completed in Philadelphia, Portland, Chicago, and Los Angeles; however, the one in Atlanta is the largest one of its kind thus far.

 In 2009, Georgetown Metropolitan made the case for reverting several asphalt roads back into brick.
 According to this publication, residents of the Poplar Street Neighborhood Association wanted to bury unsightly electrical wires underneath the street, and believed it would be easier to do so if the asphalt were replaced with brick.
 Georgetown Metropolitan also claimed that repaving certain roads with brick would allow for better speed control, listing several very short streets in residential areas that could benefit.